antoniobelmar/Pub-Quiz-App/README.md

 This repository is only the front-end part of our app.

-To run QuizLife locally, you must run the back-end repository that you can find [here](https://www.github.com/cazwazacz/pub-quiz-api), using the comand $ npm start.
+The back-end API is deployed so you can run  To run QuizLife locally, you must run the back-end repository that you can find [here](https://github.com/antoniobelmar/Pub-Quiz-API), using the comand $ npm start.

 ---